 - Climbing – as the name indicates, this is a type of philodendron with heart-shaped leaves which usually come in a very deep green color.
-They will start climbing up any kind of vertical area nearby, which is why they are often planted with poles so they can be trained to grow upward on those.
+They will start climbing up any kind of vertical surface nearby, which is why they are often planted with poles so they can be trained to grow upward on those.
 Otherwise, they will grow up the sides of windows, and down the sides of their containers.

 - Upright – these types of philodendron usually have larger green leaves.
 They do not climb as wildly as the climbing variety and tend to take up less space.
 Upright philodendrons usually grow a bit slower than their climbing cousins, but left unchecked they can grow quite large anyway.

 Which one works best for your office or interior space space depends heavily on the needs of your space, as well as light and watering conditions.
 A philodendron has the potential to take up a lot of space if it climbs up walls, windows or filing cabinets, so care should be taken to find the right type of philodendron for your space.

 The phrase “split leaf philodendron” is most often used to refer to the swiss cheese plant, or Monstera deliciosa.
 This plant is not actually a philodendron, but it is related.
 The swiss cheese plant could work well in your office as well, adding some much-needed greenery with its sizable leaves.